sjjf/master_exterior_ballistics/README.md

 command line using the `--drag-function-file` option.

-The model performance may also be modified using the `--air-density-factor` option, which applies a scaling factor to the ballistic coefficient to account for changes in air density.
+The model performance may also be modified using the `--air-density-factor` option, which applies a simple scaling factor to the ballistic coefficient to account for changes in air density.

 # Modes of Use

-This program can be used in a number of ways: to model a single "firing" of a projectile; to estimate the form factor required to replicate the performance of a known projectile with a given drag function under specified conditions; to calculate the maximum range of a given projectile configuration; and to calculate range tables.
+This program can be used in a number of ways: to model a single "firing" of a projectile; to estimate the form factor(s) required to replicate the performance of a known projectile with a given drag function under specified conditions; to estimate the maximum range of a given projectile configuration;
+and to calculate range tables.

-In all these modes the projectile configuration is specified by the mass, caliber, drag function and form factor.
-A single "shot" will also specify the departure angle and initial velocity; an attempt to match a range will specify the initial velocity and allow the departure angle to vary until shots achieve the targeted range; and an attempt to find the form factor will specify the initial velocity, departure angle, and the expected range for the shot, and then vary the form factor until the shot matches the specified range.
+In all these modes the projectile configuration is specified by the mass, caliber, drag function and some form factor data.
+A single "shot" will also specify the departure angle and initial velocity; an attempt to match a range will specify the initial velocity and allow the departure angle to vary until shots achieve the targeted range; and an attempt to determine the form factor data will specify the initial velocity, departure angle, and the expected range for the set of known shots, and then vary the form factor until each shot matches the specified range.

 ## Single Run